X-Men: The Official Game: Plot

 During a session in the Xavier institute's Danger Room, Logan / Wolverine battles Victor Creed / Sabretooth, and ultimately ends up losing the session, though he had been saved by the timely arrival of Iceman, who was there so that Cyclops could train him, but Cyclops is too crippled with grief to do so due to Jean Grey's apparent death.
 (Note: as depicted in X2: X-Men United) After Logan trains Iceman in the Danger Room, Professor X warns Logan against setting the Danger Room on "Danger Level 10" again, before asking the X-Men to return to Alkali Lake to retrieve irreplaceable parts to Cerebro.
 Nightcrawler infiltrates the remnants of William Stryker's base with his teleportation ability, since the weapons systems were somehow operational.
-Once inside, the X-Men discover a group of agents called Hydra looting the base.
+Once inside, the X-Men discover a group of Hydra agents looting the base.
 Nightcrawler and Colossus go to find the Cerebro parts while Logan and Storm investigate Hydra's presence.
-Logan and Storm discover that Stryker had been building giant robots called Sentinels as another plan to eradicate mutants.
+Logan and Storm discover that Stryker had been building giant robots called Sentinels to eradicate mutants.

 Storm is abducted by Lady Deathstrike and Logan pursues her, eventually rescuing Storm.
-Nightcrawler is plagued by visions of Jason Stryker, who reminds Kurt he left him to die.
+Nightcrawler is plagued by visions of Jason Stryker, who reminds Nightcrawler that he left him to die.
 Nightcrawler retrieves the Cerebro parts, battling a Sentinel in the process.
 A massive Sentinel, Master Mold, is activated and rises from Alkali Lake.
 The X-Men and Lady Deathstrike escape; Logan attaches himself to Deathstrike's helicopter to follow her while the other X-Men return to the institute.

 Iceman stops Pyro from triggering a meltdown at a nuclear power plant while Storm and Nightcrawler stop Multiple Man from blowing up a bridge.
 (Note: This storyline is continued in X-Men: The Last Stand, when Magneto and his new Brotherhood free Multiple Man from a prison convoy.)
 Meanwhile, Logan follows Deathstrike and her Hydra agents to Japan.
 Logan learns that Deathstrike and Hydra are working for Silver Samurai.
 After battling though legions of Hydra forces and "killing" Deathstrike again, Logan confronts Silver Samurai.
 Samurai reveals that Hydra helped Stryker build the Sentinels, not realizing he planned to turn them against mutants.
 Silver Samurai himself is a mutant, and Master Mold's activation was a mistake.
 After defeating Silver Samurai, Logan learns that Hydra has a device in Hong Kong that can stop Master Mold, where Master Mold is currently heading.
 Logan informs Professor Xavier, who contacts Magneto - fearing the X-Men cannot stop the Sentinels alone.
 Magneto and Sabretooth travel to Hong Kong to help the X-Men.
 Xavier also reveals that Jason Stryker is still alive; his psyche now fractured into two halves: a good half who has been appearing to Nightcrawler and an evil half that is controlling Master Mold.
 He states that another of his students had a similar problem (referring to Jean Grey/Phoenix).